Dew pond: History

+In 1919 architect George Hubbard, in a lecture at the Royal Institute of British Architects, described how he constructed a 100 ft-square dew pond to demonstrate how to capture at night the large volume of water vapour contained in air warmed during the previous day.
+The lining of the pond incorporated 2,500 slabs of mica, 2 ft-square and of 2 in thickness, set in sand, pitch and asphalt, for insulation from the warm earth.
+After a rainless autumn night he found that, above the insulated slabs only, a thick layer of hoar frost had formed.
+As the morning progressed the frost melted to produce "hundreds, if not thousands, of gallons of water", but this rapidly dried out in the heat of the sun.

 In turn these conclusions were disproved in the 1930s, when it was pointed out that the heat-retaining quality of water (its thermal capacity) was many times greater than that of earth, and therefore the air above a pond in summer would be the last place to attract condensation.
 The deciding factor, it was concluded, is the extent of the saucer-shaped basin extending beyond the pond itself: the large basin would collect more rainfall than a pond created without such a surrounding feature.